 What made PayPal unique was that it was one of the first companies to use a “human verification system” that requires users to enter numbers from a distorted picture.
-Such a system is now mundane to Internet users, yet it helped PayPal rise above its competitors.
-In 2002, eBay was in need of a secure payment system and acquired PayPal for $1.5 billion.
+Such a system is now mundane to Internet users, yet it helped PayPal rise above its competitors. eBay, which was founded by fellow immigrant entrepreneur Pierre Omidyar, needed a secure payment system and acquired PayPal for $1.5 billion in 2002.
 After that, many of PayPal’s competitors went out of business.
 In 2015, PayPal separated from eBay with its second initial public offering (IPO) valued at $46.6 billion.
 That year, the company processed 4.9 billion payments for 118 million active customers in 202 countries.

 Levchin went on to found the media-sharing service Slide and helped jumpstart Yelp, the world’s most popular review site.
 He collaborated on a book titled The Blueprint (2012) that calls for a revival of world innovation, a subject on which Levchin is an expert.

 Updated November 2021